jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 A handful of manufacturers dominate the world production of borosilicate glass in the vaccine vial form factor.

-[Schott AG](https://www.schott.com), headquartered in Mainz, Germany, was founded by the inventor of borosilicate glass and produces vials in Germany, India, Brazil, and, as of recently, in China.[^67] Schott claims that “three out of four COVID-19 vaccine projects rely on Schott vials” and mentions supplying Operation Warp Speed partners.[^68]
+[Schott AG](https://www.schott.com), headquartered in Mainz, Germany, was founded by the inventor of borosilicate glass and produces vials in Germany, India, Brazil, and, as of recently, in China.[^68] Schott claims that “three out of four COVID-19 vaccine projects rely on Schott vials” and mentions supplying Operation Warp Speed partners.[^69]

 Fellow German glass vial maker [Gerresheimer AG](https://www.gerresheimer.com), produces borosilicate glass vials in China, India, USA, Mexico, France, and Poland.
-The company estimates that it will produce one billion additional vials over the next two years.[^69] I wasn't able to find information about any specific contracts, but [this case study](https://www.gerresheimer.com/en/news-events/corporate-news/show/gerresheimer-sets-foundation-for-profitable-growth-in-2019.html) about how Gerresheimer went about rapidly getting their IT systems up to snuff for a remote workforce provided some welcome diversion from vaccine-related reading.
+The company estimates that it will produce one billion additional vials over the next two years.[^70] I wasn't able to find information about any specific contracts, but [this case study](https://www.gerresheimer.com/en/news-events/corporate-news/show/gerresheimer-sets-foundation-for-profitable-growth-in-2019.html) about how Gerresheimer went about rapidly getting their IT systems up to snuff for a remote workforce provided some welcome diversion from vaccine-related reading.

-[Stevanato Group](https://www.stevanatogroup.com/en/) in Padua, Italy, does not supply vials for the Pfizer-BioNTech and Moderna vaccines but supplies 100 million borosilicate glass vials to the [Coalition for Epidemic Preparedness Innovations](https://cepi.net) (CEPI) behind the [COVAX](https://cepi.net/COVAX/) initiative.[^70]
+[Stevanato Group](https://www.stevanatogroup.com/en/) in Padua, Italy, does not supply vials for the Pfizer-BioNTech and Moderna vaccines but supplies 100 million borosilicate glass vials to the [Coalition for Epidemic Preparedness Innovations](https://cepi.net) (CEPI) behind the [COVAX](https://cepi.net/COVAX/) initiative.[^71]

 Other borosilicate glass manufacturers who may or may not currently supply borosilicate glass vials COVID-19 vaccines are [Borosil](https://www.borosil.com/what-we-do/pharmaceutical-packaging/) in India and [Corning](https://www.corning.com/worldwide/en/products/pharmaceutical-technologies/valor-glass.html) in the USA (more about Corning below).

-Just like COVID-19 catapulted mRNA vaccines from obscurity into high-volume commercial use, it also launched a glass research project into mass production: The company [Corning](https://www.corning.com/worldwide/en/products/pharmaceutical-technologies/valor-glass.html), a brand practically synonymous with all things glass in America, had been developing a new material they call “[Valor Glass](https://www.corning.com/worldwide/en/products/pharmaceutical-technologies/valor-glass.html)” since 2011.[^71] The glass does not contain boron (but instead alumina) and undergoes a surface treatment similar to Corning’s [Gorilla Glass](https://en.wikipedia.org/wiki/Gorilla_Glass) of smartphone screen fame.
+Just like COVID-19 catapulted mRNA vaccines from obscurity into high-volume commercial use, it also launched a glass research project into mass production: The company [Corning](https://www.corning.com/worldwide/en/products/pharmaceutical-technologies/valor-glass.html), a brand practically synonymous with all things glass in America, had been developing a new material they call “[Valor Glass](https://www.corning.com/worldwide/en/products/pharmaceutical-technologies/valor-glass.html)” since 2011.[^72] The glass does not contain boron (but instead alumina) and undergoes a surface treatment similar to Corning’s [Gorilla Glass](https://en.wikipedia.org/wiki/Gorilla_Glass) of smartphone screen fame.
 [This Hackaday post](https://hackaday.com/2020/12/28/the-high-tech-valor-glass-vials-used-to-deliver-the-coronavirus-vaccine/) has more details on the what and how of Valor Glass as well as embedded videos of crushed and shattered vaccine vials.
 In short: Valor Glass is 50 times stronger under compression and does not suffer from [delamination](https://www.corning.com/worldwide/en/products/pharmaceutical-technologies/pharma-technologies-delamination.html).
-In May 2020, Pfizer signed a supply agreement for Valor Glass[^72] and in June 2020 Operation Warp Speed provided funding to expand US-based manufacturing of Valor Glass[^73].
+In May 2020, Pfizer signed a supply agreement for Valor Glass[^73] and in June 2020 Operation Warp Speed provided funding to expand US-based manufacturing of Valor Glass[^74].

 Now that both Gerresheimer and Corning have been introduced, let’s make things even more confusing: In 2015 Gerresheimer sold their pharmaceutical (borosilicate) glass tube production business to Corning.
 As a result, Corning now owns factories Vineland, New Jersey, and Pisa, Italy.
 Gerresheim continues to make borosilicate _vials_, and has a 10-year contract to purchase the tubes necessary for doing so from Corning.
-There’s more: As part of the deal, Corning and Gerresheimer created a 75/25 joint venture to “accelerate Corning innovations for the pharmaceutical glass packaging market”.[^74] That explains why Gerresheimer recently published [this press release](https://www.gerresheimer.com/en/news-events/corporate-news/show/corning-and-gerresheimer-collaborate-to-deliver-new-corning-valortm-glass-to-the-pharmaceutical-packa.html) announcing their increase in supply of Valor Glass together with Corning.
+There’s more: As part of the deal, Corning and Gerresheimer created a 75/25 joint venture to “accelerate Corning innovations for the pharmaceutical glass packaging market”.[^75] That explains why Gerresheimer recently published [this press release](https://www.gerresheimer.com/en/news-events/corporate-news/show/corning-and-gerresheimer-collaborate-to-deliver-new-corning-valortm-glass-to-the-pharmaceutical-packa.html) announcing their increase in supply of Valor Glass together with Corning.
 Another fun fact about Corning and Gerresheimer: Both companies share their name with the towns they are located in, Corning in Upstate New York and the Gerresheim borough of Düsseldorf in Germany.

 [SiO2 Materials Science](https://www.sio2ms.com) in Auburn, Alabama, is another recipient of OWS funds.
 The company produces a “plastic container with a microscopic, thin, undetectable to the naked eye, pure glass coating”.
-Since June 2020, the company has increased their staff by 5x and their production rate by 12x.[^75] In 1963, this same company was the first to manufacture the one-gallon plastic milk jug with a built-in handle and leak proof cap that you can still find in fridges all over America today.
+Since June 2020, the company has increased their staff by 5x and their production rate by 12x.[^76] In 1963, this same company was the first to manufacture the one-gallon plastic milk jug with a built-in handle and leak proof cap that you can still find in fridges all over America today.

 As is true for all other vaccine ingredients and accessory components, the demand for COVID-19 vaccine vials needs to be met on top of the existing demand for all other types of vaccines.
 Despite the optimistic projections for vial production numbers by all vendors, it’s worth acknowledging that the current situation is a workaround.
-If glass vial supply was unlimited, manufacturers wouldn’t fill multiple doses into a single vial.[^76] In fact, there would be no vials at all because a preferred form factor for vaccine distribution is the prefilled syringe.
-In May 2020 the US DoD awarded a contract to [ApiJect Systems America](https://apiject.com) to develop a facility for producing 100 million prefilled syringes for distribution by year-end 2020.[^77] The same company now constructs a second, larger, prefilled syringe facility in Research Triangle Park, North Carolina, and calls it the “ApiJect Gigafactory”.[^78]
+If glass vial supply was unlimited, manufacturers wouldn’t fill multiple doses into a single vial.[^77] In fact, there would be no vials at all because a preferred form factor for vaccine distribution is the prefilled syringe.
+In May 2020 the US DoD awarded a contract to [ApiJect Systems America](https://apiject.com) to develop a facility for producing 100 million prefilled syringes for distribution by year-end 2020.[^78] The same company now constructs a second, larger, prefilled syringe facility in Research Triangle Park, North Carolina, and calls it the “ApiJect Gigafactory”.[^79]

-## Point of Care
+## Point of Use

 {% include image.html
   img="/assets/2021/2021-01-10-baltimore.jpg"